Merck sues US government to halt Medicare drug price negotiation

 By Michael Erman

+This is the first attempt by a drugmaker to challenge the law, which the pharmaceutical industry says will result in a loss of profits that will force them to pull back on developing groundbreaking new treatments.
+The Biden administration's drug pricing reform aims to save $25 billion annually by 2031 through price negotiations for Medicare.

-The lawsuit, expected to be filed in the U.S. District Court for the District of Columbia, argues that under the law, drugmakers would be forced to negotiate prices for drugs in the government's Medicare health insurance program at below market rates.
+The lawsuit, filed in the U.S. District Court for the District of Columbia, argues that under the law, drugmakers would be forced to negotiate prices for drugs in the government's Medicare health insurance program at below market rates.

 Merck asserts this violates the part of the Fifth Amendment that requires the government to pay just compensation for private property taken for public use.